 Bochy is a Sable Sheltie and as such, is the office herder.
 If you are coming or going, Bochy will lead the way!

-Bochy’s best friends are his work friends, Charlie, Nina, Perry and Louis.
-He also likes the office puppy, but with a little more caution as Ollie tends to mess with his assets.
+Bochy’s best friends are his work friends, Nina, Ollie, Farrah and Louis.
+He’s always first in line to welcome any canine visitors to the office.
 Bochy has feline besties as well, Ghilly and Seamus.

 Nina is a Border Collie cross that was adopted from a shelter in 2012.
 She’s volunteered with the Alberta SPCA Education Department visiting schools and classrooms.
 She knows a variety of tricks and will do pretty much anything for a treat.
-She shares her home with two cats and tolerates their constant need for being snuggled.
-She loves coming to work and socializing with all of her office friends – both human and canine.
+She shares her home with her cat, Neville, and tolerates his constant need for being snuggled.
+Nina loves coming to work and socializing with all of her office friends – both human and canine.

 There’s not doubting when Louis is excited about something, as he bounces around like Tigger of Winnie the Poo fame, while throwing in a few spins for extra fun.
 Louis definitely qualifies as the class clown of the office dogs.